AlgoMaster Logo

 Intuition

-When right encounters a zero that pushes us over k, we move left forward by exactly one (not in a while loop).
-If nums[left] was a zero, the zero count drops back to k and the window is valid again at the same size.
-If nums[left] was a one, the window is still invalid, but that's fine — it'll just keep sliding until it becomes valid again at a larger or equal size.
+When right lands on a zero that pushes the count over k, move left forward by exactly one (not in a loop).
+If nums[left] was a zero, the count drops back to k and the window is valid again at the same size.
+If nums[left] was a one, the window is still one zero over budget, so it keeps sliding at a fixed size until a future left-step removes a zero.
+Either way the size never shrinks.

-The maximum window size we've ever achieved is simply right - left + 1 at the end.
+The largest window ever reached is right - left + 1 at the end, which equals n - left.

 Algorithm